Miss Universe Indonesia contestants complain of sexual harassment

 The contest run by the Miss Universe Organization, which was co-owned by Donald Trump between 1996 and 2002, has been running since 1952.

-(Reporting by Stanley Widianto and Ananda Teresia; writing by Kate Lamb; editing by Robert Birsel)
+(Reporting by Stanley Widianto and Ananda Teresia; writing by Kate Lamb; editing by Robert Birsel and Alex Richardson)

 ((Ananda.Teresia@thomsonreuters.com;))